tropicbird/tools/README.md

-# Python useful scripts
+# Useful scripts

-This repository shows python scripts which I used for my daily tasks.
-I will keep adding such python scripts occasionally to this repository.
-I hope you will also find it useful.
+This repository shows some scripts which I use for my daily tasks.
+I will keep adding such scripts occasionally to this repository.
+I hope you will also find them useful.
 Cheers! :)

-# Pythonの便利ツール

-Pythonの便利ツールです。